-Sr. No. Minimum experience and performance of Preparation of DPR of Highways / Bridges in the last 7 years (NH/SH/Equivalent) (for past performance attach undertaking for any litigation history/ and arbitration).
-Annual average turnover 1 A Firm applying for a package should have Experience of preparation of Detailed Project Report of two/four/six lane / Feasibility of Two/ four/ six lane projects of aggregate length equal to Package's Length e.g. 307km for this Package.
-Firm should have also prepared DPR for at least one project of 2/4/6laning of minimum 40% of agreggate length or Feasibility Study of two/four/six laning of minimum 60% oif aggregate length.
-Note: (i) The experience of a firm in preparation of DPR for a private concessionaire/contractor shall be considered only if the experience certificate is authenticated by the concerned competent Government department/authority.
-Annual average turnover for last 5 years of the firm should be equal to or more than Rs.
-5.00 Crore.
+Sr. No. Minimum experience and performance of Preparation of DPR of Highways / Bridges in the last 7 years (single/2/4/6 laning of Other Road/NH/SH/Expressways) (for past performance attach undertaking for any litigation history/and arbitration).
+Annual average turnover (1) (2) (3)

+1 (A) A Firm applying for a package should have Experience of (D) Annual preparation of Detailed Project Report of single/two/four/six average turnover lane / Feasibility of single/Two/ four/ six lane projects of other for last 5 years Road/NH/SH/Expressways projects of aggregate length equal of the firm to the indicative length of the package. should be equal to or more than (B) Firm should have also prepared DPR for at least one project Rs.
+5.00 Crore. of single/2/4/6laning of Other Road/NH/SH/Expressways of minimum 40% of the indicative length of the package or Feasibility Study of Single/two/four/six laning of Other Road/NH/SH/Expressways of minimum 60% of the indicative length of the package (C) Firm should have also prepared DPR for atleast one high altitude (500 mtr or more above MSL) highway project of single/2/4/6 laning of Other Road/NH/SH/Expressways of minimum 5% of the indicative length of the package or feasibility study of Single/2/4/6 laning of Road/NH/SH/Expressways of minimum 7.5% of the indicative length of the package.
+Note: The experience of a firm in preparation of DPR for a private concessionaire/contractor shall not be considered.

+Indicative length = 60.00 Km.

-- i) The sole applicant shall fulfill all the requirements given in Table-1. - (ii) In case of JV, the Lead Partner should fulfill at least 75% of all eligibility requirements and the other partner shall fulfill at least 50% of all eligibility requirements. - (iii) If the applicant firm has / have prepared the DPR/FS projects solely on its own, 100% weightage shall be given.
+- (i) The sole applicant shall fulfill all the requirements given in Table-1. - (ii) In case of JV, the Lead Partner should fulfill at least 75% of eligibility requirements of any two clauses under column (2) above and the other partner shall fulfill at least 50% of eligibility requirement of any one clause under column (2) above.
+However, the JV should fulfill all eligibility requirements given in table above. - (iii) If the applicant firm has / have prepared the DPR/FS projects solely on its own, 100% weightage shall be given.
 If the applicant firm has prepared the DPR/FS projects as a lead partner in a JV, 75% weightage shall be given.
-If the applicant firm have prepared the DPR projects as the other partner (not lead partner) in a JV 50% weightage shall be given.
-If the applicant firm has prepared the DPR/FS projects as an associate, 25% weightage shall be given.
+If the applicant firm have prepared the DPR projects as the other partner (not lead partner) in a JV, 50% weightage shall be given.
+If the applicant firm have prepared the DPR/FS projects as an associate, 25% weightage shall be given. - (iv) Similar project means Single/2/4/6 lane as applicable for the project for which RFP is invited.
+For Single-lane projects experience of 2 lane also to be considered with a multiplication factor of 1.5. and 4/6 lane also to be considered with a multiplication factor of 2.0.